Top 5 This Week

 Texas Travel Guide 2026: Big Bend, Hill Country, San Antonio, and Austin

-Texas is too large to summarize — the second-biggest state in the country covers 268,596 square miles, more than France, and contains within its borders the piney forests of East Texas, the Gulf Coast barrier islands, the limestone canyons of the Hill Country, the Chihuahuan Desert’s Big Bend country, and the coastal prairies of the Golden Crescent.
-It also contains five of the country’s twenty-five largest cities — Houston, San Antonio, Dallas, Austin, and Fort Worth — each with a distinct character that undermines any simple characterization of “Texas.”
-The traveler’s Texas is Hill Country wildflowers in spring, Big Bend’s billion-year-old geology, San Antonio’s River Walk, Austin’s music venues, and the Gulf Coast’s barrier island beaches.
-The resident’s Texas is the space, the independence culture, no income tax, and the particular intensity of a state that takes its own mythology seriously.
+Texas is too large to summarize.
+The second-biggest state in the country covers 268,597 square miles — larger than France — and packs in everything from the piney woods of East Texas and the Gulf Coast barrier islands to the limestone canyons of the Hill Country, the Chihuahuan Desert in Big Bend country, and the coastal prairies of the Golden Crescent.
+It also holds five of the country’s twenty-five largest cities — Houston, San Antonio, Dallas, Austin, and Fort Worth — each with a distinct character that pushes back against any easy idea of what “Texas” means.
+For travelers, Texas is Hill Country wildflowers in spring, Big Bend’s billion-year-old geology, San Antonio’s River Walk, Austin’s music venues, and the Gulf Coast’s barrier-island beaches.
+For locals, it’s the open space, the independence culture, no state income tax, and the particular intensity of a state that takes its own mythology seriously.

 San Antonio: History, River Walk, and the Alamo

-San Antonio is the most historically textured city in Texas — a place where Spanish colonial missions, Mexican cultural heritage, German immigrant Hill Country influence, and the modern military city (five major military installations) have layered into something genuinely distinctive.
-The Alamo, the most visited historic site in Texas, sits in the heart of downtown — a former Spanish mission and the site of the legendary 1836 battle that became the founding myth of Texas independence.
-The San Antonio Missions National Historical Park preserves four additional missions (Concepción, San José, San Juan, and Espada) along the San Antonio River — a UNESCO World Heritage Site that most visitors to the Alamo miss entirely.
-The River Walk (Paseo del Rio), a 15-mile linear park along the channelized San Antonio River, provides the social heart of the city — restaurants, bars, and hotels line both banks in the central section, with quieter mission trail sections extending south.
+San Antonio is the most historically dense city in Texas, a place where Spanish colonial missions, Mexican cultural heritage, German Hill Country immigrant influence, and a major military presence (anchored by Joint Base San Antonio, the Department of Defense’s largest single installation) all sit on top of each other downtown.
+The Alamo, the most visited historic site in Texas, occupies the heart of downtown: a former Spanish mission and the site of the 1836 battle that became the founding story of Texas independence.
+The San Antonio Missions National Historical Park preserves four additional missions (Concepción, San José, San Juan, and Espada) strung along the San Antonio River.
+They were designated a UNESCO World Heritage Site in 2015 (still the only one in Texas), and most visitors to the Alamo never make it down the trail to see them.
+The River Walk (Paseo del Rio), a 15-mile linear park along the channelized San Antonio River, is the social heart of the city — restaurants, bars, and hotels line both banks downtown, with quieter mission-trail stretches running south.

 Austin: Live Music Capital and Tech City